moritzschenkel/apex-plugin-apexsignature/README.md

 - **Line maxWidth** - Maximum width of a line.
 Defaults to 2.5
 - **Background Color** - Background color of signature area.
 Defaults to "rgba(0,0,0,0)", can be RGB, Hex or color name like white or black
 - **Pen color** - Color used to draw the lines.
 Defaults to "black", can be RGB, Hex or color name like white or black
+- **Image Format** - Decide whether to use png or jpeg image format for the signature blob.
 - **PLSQL Code** - PLSQL code which saves the resulting image to database tables or collections, default APEX_COLLECTION: "APEX_SIGNATURE"
 - **Clear Button JQuery Selector** - JQuery Selector to identify the "Clear Button" to clear signature area (#MY_BUTTON_STATIC_ID or .my_button_class)
 - **Save Button JQuery Selector** - JQuery Selector to identify the "Save Button" to save signature into Database (#MY_BUTTON_STATIC_ID or .my_button_class)